-- The Group has outstanding letters of guarantee amounting to SR 3,338 million as at September 30, 2016 (2015: SR 3,312 million). - During the fourth quarter of 2015, The Company received a confirmation request letter from the Communications and Information Technology Commission (CITC) for an amount of SR 5.4 billion.
-This amount includes government charges paid by the Company on a regular basis in addition to other material amounts that are under dispute between the Company and CITC in relation to calculation method of government charges.
+- The Group has outstanding letters of guarantee amounting to SR 3,220 million as at December 31, 2016 (2015: SR 3,158 million). - On January 18, 2017, the Company received a confirmation request letter from the Communications and Information Technology Commission (CITC) for an amount of SR 8,987 million.
+This amount includes government charges to be paid by the Company on a regular basis in addition to other material amounts that are under dispute between the Company and CITC in relation to calculation method of government charges.
 The dispute relates to the telecommunications sector in the Kingdom as part of the sector's normal operations and does not pertain to the Company only.
 However, based on independent legal opinions and similar judicial rulings in the telecommunication market in the Kingdom, the Company's management believes that these amounts are invalid.
 Furthermore, the Company is currently claiming to get refund of material government fees paid during the previous years to CITC which is also relating to the same method of government charges calculation.
-Accordingly, and based on the nature of these disputes and provisions that are recorded, the Company's management does not believe that this dispute will result in any additional material provisions in the future. - The Group has outstanding letters of credit as at September 30, 2016 amounting to SR 456 million (2015: SR 536 million). - One of the subsidiaries of the Group has an agreement with one of its key customers to construct a fiber optic network for which capital work completed amounted to SR 577 million and amounts received from the key customer amounted SR 742 million and recorded as 'deferred revenues' in the Group's balance sheet.
+Accordingly, and based on the nature of these disputes and provisions that are recorded, the Company's management does not believe that this dispute will result in any additional material provisions in the future. - The Group has outstanding letters of credit as at December 31, 2016 amounting to SR 505 million (2015: SR 536 million). - One of the subsidiaries of the Group has an agreement with one of its key customers to construct a fiber optic network for which capital work completed amounted to SR 577 million and amounts received from the key customer amounted SR 742 million and recorded as 'deferred revenues' in the Group's balance sheet.
 On 21/03/2016, the Company received a letter from the customer requesting a refund for all paid balances.
-Based on the independent legal opinions obtained, the management believes that the customer's claims have no merit and therefore this dispute has no material impact on the financial results of the Group. - The Group, in its ordinary course of business, is subject to proceedings, lawsuits and other claims.
-However, these matters are not expected to have any material impact neither on the Company's financial position nor on the results of its operations as reflected in these consolidated financial statements.
+Based on the independent legal opinions obtained, the management believes that the customer's claims have no merit and therefore this dispute has no material impact on the financial results of the Group.